 - Stay out of the weeds – This means leave out unnecessary details.
 Don’t put in too many details when speaking.
 It will make you boring.

 - Listen – Buddha said, ”If your mouth is open, you’re not learning.”
-You don’t have to believe everything you hear but it is a good practice to listen first without judgment and avoid butting in with your own point.
+You don’t have to believe everything you hear but it is a good practice to listen first without judgment.
+Avoid butting in with your own point.
 Stephen Covey said, “Most of us don’t listen with the intent to understand, we listen with the intent to reply.”
+It would be a good policy to avoid doing this.

 - Be brief – “A good conversation is like a miniskirt; short enough to retain interest, but long enough to cover the subject.”

 - Be polite and gracious – Always greet people with a good morning/hello/hi and follow it up with “how are you?”
 This is the normal way to start a conversation.
-Always answer back with “good, thanks” (or a variation) when you are asked, “how are you?”.
+Always answer back with “good, thanks” (or a variation) when you are asked the question “how are you?”.
 Do your best to talk about positive things.
 Don’t start a conversation by complaining about the weather, the traffic, or another person.
 This is not polite.
-Also, nobody likes to talk to a grumpy person.
+Nobody wants to talk to a grumpy person.

 - Have a good answer to usual questions – People like to ask newcomers questions like “How do you like Manitoba/Canada so far?”
 You don’t have to say “I love it here!” when you don’t (but do say it if you do!).
-Do not offend people by pointing out every little thing that you don’t like.
-Be gracious and diplomatic.
-You can perhaps say “I’m still getting used to the cold climate but I admire how warm the people are.
-I can’t wait for spring to see the beautiful and fresh scenery” (or a variation).
-Then maybe you can ask them in turn what they love about Manitoba or Canada.
+But don’t offend people by pointing out every little thing that you don’t like.
+Be tactful and say something like “I’m still getting used to the cold climate but I admire how warm the people are.
+I can’t wait for spring to see the beautiful and fresh scenery”.
+Then ask them in turn what they love about Manitoba or Canada.
 You’ll learn more that way.

-Great conversational skills do not come automatically.
-Just like any skill, it has to be honed.
-And for us still learning the language, it will take continuous learning to become a master conversationalist.
-So just continue improving your English skills, keep talking to people, stay open, and most of all, be genuinely interested in the people around you.
+Conversational skills do not come automatically.
+They have to be honed.
+Keep working on it by improving your English skills, talking to others often, staying open, and most of all, listening and being genuinely interested in the people around you.

 We'd love to hear from you!